smguilia/overview-1/quickstart_acc_ad.md

 This quick start guide is intended to help account admins set up their {{site.data.keyword.Bluemix}} environment.
 {:shortdesc}

 1. Create resource groups to organize the resources that you create from the {{site.data.keyword.Bluemix_notm}} catalog.
-For more information, see [Best practices for organizing resources in resource groups](/docs/resources?topic=resources-bp_resourcegroups).
+For more information, see [Best practices for organizing resources and assigning access](/docs/account?topic=account-account_setup).

   Creating a resource group ahead of time is important because after you assign a resource to a resource group, it can't be moved.
   {:tip}